Stochastic resetting prevails over sharp restart for broad target distributions

 Resetting has been shown to reduce the completion time for a stochastic process, such as the first passage time for a diffusive searcher to find a target.
 The time between two consecutive resetting events is drawn from a waiting time distribution $\psi(t)$, which defines the resetting protocol.
 Previously, it has been shown that deterministic resetting process with a constant time period, referred to as sharp restart, can minimize the mean first passage time to a fixed target.
 Here we consider the more realistic problem of a target positioned at a random distance $R$ from the resetting site, selected from a given target distribution $P_T(R)$.
 We introduce the notion of a conjugate target distribution to a given waiting time distribution.
 The conjugate target distribution, $P_T^*(R)$, is that $P_T(R)$ for which $\psi(t)$ extremizes the mean time to locate the target.
 In the case of diffusion we derive an explicit expression for $P^*_T(R)$ conjugate to a given $\psi(t)$ which holds in arbitrary spatial dimension.
 Our results show that stochastic resetting prevails over sharp restart for target distributions with exponential or heavier tails.

 Resetting a stochastic process to begin anew may drastically improve the time to complete a task, such as locating a target \cite{EMS20}.
 In a nutshell, resetting can cut off errant trajectories that take the process away from its desired end.
-The idea has proven useful in many different contexts including optimising the performance of computer algorithms \cite{LSZ93,BRH22,BRH24}, chemical reactions \cite{RUK14,RRU15,BPMR23}, animal foraging \cite{BS14,VCMLNA22,EMS22}, biophysical processes \cite{RLSG16,Brf2020a} and other searches \cite{CM15,BDBR16,CS18,B18,BMS23,SBEM24}.
-In the last decade, diffusion with stochastic resetting has received particular attention \cite{EM11a,EM11b,WEM13,EM14,MSS15,CS15,JBPD, EM16,NG16,PKE16,PR17,G19,BS20a,BRR20,MMSC21,DBMS22,S23,DBM23,MOK23,SBEM23,BFM23} as it provides a simple paradigm where analytic results may be obtained.
+The idea has proven useful in many different contexts including optimizing the performance of computer algorithms \cite{LSZ93,BRH22,BRH24}, chemical reactions \cite{RUK14,RRU15,BPMR23}, animal foraging \cite{BS14,VCMLNA22,EMS22}, biophysical processes \cite{RLSG16,Brf2020a} and other searches \cite{CM15,BDBR16,PR17,CS18,B18,BMS23,SBEM24}.
+In the last decade, diffusion with stochastic resetting has received particular attention \cite{EM11a,EM11b,WEM13,EM14,MSS15,CS15,KGN15,KT19,JBPD, EM16,NG16,PKE16,G19,BS20a,BRR20,MMSC21,DBMS22,S23,DBM23,MOK23,SBEM23,BFM23} as it provides a simple paradigm where analytic results may be obtained.
 It is well known that the mean time for a diffusive process to locate a fixed target, the mean first passage time (MFPT), diverges.
 Notably, the introduction of a resetting rate, at which the process is restarted from some chosen initial position, renders the MFPT finite.
 Moreover, there is an optimal resetting rate which minimizes the MFPT \cite{EM11a}.

 A more general formulation of the resetting process is to consider, rather than a resetting rate, the waiting time distribution, $\psi(t)$, of the random time $t$ between resets.
-A constant resetting rate $r$, referred to as Poissonian resetting, has waiting time distribution $\psi(t) = r {\rm e}^{-rt}$ \cite{EM11a}, whereas resetting with a deterministic period $\tau$, referred to as sharp restart or periodic resetting \cite{BDBR16,ER20,ER21}, has $\psi(\tau)= \delta(t-\tau)$ [see Fig.~\ref{fig:model}].
+This distribution defines the resetting strategy.
+A constant resetting rate $r$, referred to as Poissonian resetting, has waiting time distribution $\psi(t) = r {\rm e}^{-rt}$ \cite{EM11a}, whereas resetting with a deterministic period $\tau$, referred to as sharp restart or periodic resetting \cite{ER20,ER21}, has $\psi(t)= \delta(t-\tau)$ [see Fig.~\ref{fig:model}].
 Both Poissonian and periodic resetting have been realized experimentally \cite{TPSRR20,BBPMC20,FBPCM21,BFPCM21}.
 One can also consider other distributions $\psi(t)$ such as power-law distributions \cite{EM16,PKE16,NG16}.
-For diffusion with resetting the choice of waiting time distribution that minimizes the MFPT is, in fact, sharp restart \cite{PKE16,BDBR16,PR17,CS18}, where the period $\tau$ has to be chosen optimally, given a fixed distance $R_0$ from the resetting position to the target.